 Click here to report a road safety issue within the District of Central Saanich

-Central Saanich's road network includes 136 kilometres of paved roads and two kilometres of unpaved roads, along with 470 street lights and 80 traffic islands.
+Central Saanich’s road network includes 136 kilometres of paved roads and two kilometres of unpaved roads, along with 470 streetlights and 80 traffic islands.
 Central Saanich is a beautiful place for active transportation.
 We are committed to improving walking, biking and other active modes of transportation so it is easy to stay healthy, enjoy our scenic community and reduce our greenhouse gas emissions.
-When we plan roadwork, we look at opportunities to add sidewalks and bike lanes to the project.
+When we plan roadwork, we consider all road users and explore opportunities to improve infrastructure for those who walk, cycle, and drive.

 When driving, please help keep our bicyclists safe